-- At low tide, Canna Island is linked to the neighbouring Isle of Sanday (by sandbanks and a road).
+At low tide, Canna Island is linked to the neighbouring Isle of Sanday by sandbanks and a road.

-- There are some twenty buildings on Sanday and Canna, including 3 churches, one of which deconsecrated.
-There is a post office that was converted from garden shed.
-Canna tea room closed in 2008 and reopened in 2010 as Gille Brighde Cafe & Restaurant.
+There are some 20 buildings on Sanday and Canna, including 3 churches and a post office.
+The island's "tea room" closed in 2008 and was reopened in 2010 under the new name "Gille Brighde Cafe Restaurant".